ToothAndClaw/SlicerAuto3dgm.github.io/_pages/how-to-use.md

 Very Importantly, make sure you click on **Stop mesh visualization viewer** button after you finish the visualization.

-Launch your browser and direct it to '' http://localhost:8000/index.html ''
+Launch your browser and direct it to `http://localhost:8000/index.html`

+## 5. Output
+You can find the aligned pseudolandmarks (.fcsv files) in the output folder you specified Step 2.
+Go to folder *Phase 2* and then folder *aligned_landmarks*.